 After several visits to Paris spread across four different decades, it feels bittersweet to once again wander alone along the narrow streets.

-I have so many memories from this city, garbled by the fog of memory.
-And the city is in itself constantly changing and innovating.
+I have so many memories from this city, garbled by the fog of time.
+After all these years, Paris still looks the way I want it to look, but the city is constantly changing and innovating.
 The neighborhood that I remember as being rough in the 1990s now feels boring and gentrified beyond belief, while a once mainstream location now holds artisan food stalls.

 Yes, Paris may be the city of light and the city of love, and even city of breakfast as Anthony Bourdain once paraphrased it.
 But it is also the city of ghosts.
 The magnificent cemeteries of Père-Lachaise, Montparnasse and Montmartre feels like entire neighborhoods, albeit without complaining tenants.
 Some of the tombs are larger than living quarters for “les misérables”.